thisisevilevil/evilevil365/_drafts/2025-09-26-TAP-And-Autopilot.md

 This fact is already well known in the community for several years, but in case you missed out here is a quick recap:

 * When initiating an autopilot enrollment, if there is any reboot in the enrollment process, the persistent/cached user token is lost during the reboot.
 This results in additional login prompts + MFA Prompts for the end-user before the user can enroll for WhfB (Windows Hello For Business).
-* The common policies to look for causing reboots is Windows Update Policies, Security Baseline and AppLocker.
-There is a great blog post by Rudy Ooms that explains how you can pinpoint which policies assigned to a device that caused a reboot.
+* The common policies to look for causing reboots is Windows Update Policies, Security Baseline and/or device control policies and AppLocker.
+There is a great blog post by Rudy Ooms that explains how you can pinpoint which policies assigned to a device in your environment that caused a reboot.
 You can find it [here](https://patchmypc.com/blog/autopilot-unexpected-reboot-what-really-triggers-a-device-restart-and-how-to-fix-it/)
-* A known workaround is to assign any policies (or Apps) causing the reboot to user groups rather than device groups.
+* A known workaround is to assign any policies or Apps causing the reboot to user groups rather than device groups.
+If you only have apps resulting in a reboot, consider turning off the mandatory reboot for the app.

 However, using this workaround to completely eliminate the reboot can have unwanted side-effects, such as the following:

 1) Device Health Attestation (DHA) requires a reboot.
 This is pertinent where compliance policies checking for Bitlocker, Secure Boot or Code Integrity is in place.
 If the reboot is not performed, it will be unable to measure compliance = Not Compliant.
 ![Compliance](/assets/images/2025-09-26-TAP-And-Autopilot/DHA-Bitlocker.png?raw=true "Compliance Policy DHA")
 2) Device Control Policies like Device Guard and Virtualization-Based Security (VBS) requires a reboot to activate.
 If you are using security baseline, they will deploy by default
-3) By assigning your apps/policies to users, you might end up in a scenario where they follow them to shared devices which can be a biggie in some scenarios
+3) By assigning your apps/policies to users, you might end up in a scenario where policies or apps follow users to shared devices or other devices they log in to, which can be a biggie in some scenarios

 ## Enrolling Autopilot device with a TAP - With Reboots